AltahhanAi/Data_Science/docs/content/unit5/05_02_linear-model-for-classification.md

 $$

 Where $f$ is an activation function that maps the relevant position of the data point $\mathbf{x}_{n}$ with respect to the decision boundary $\mathbf{w}^{\top} \mathbf{x}=\mathbf{0}$ into a label to predict which class the data point is from.

+##Lesson summary

+In this introductory lesson, we have built on the ideas that we covered in regression in order to utilise them in classification.
+You have seen how a simple linear classification model is capable of classifying linearly separable classes in a dataset, and we saw how an activation function plays a role in moving from a linear regression model to a linear classification model.